osmosis-labs/osmosis/x/valset-pref/README.md

 1. Calculate the amount to undelegate from each validator under full valset usage
 2. For each validator, compute V.ratio = undelegate_amount / amount_staked_to_val
-3. Sort validators by V_ratio descending If V_ratio <= 1, undelegate taret amount from each validator. (happy path)
+3. Sort validators by V_ratio descending.
+If V_ratio <= 1, there is no need to re-calculate amount to undelegate for each validator, undelegate and end algorithm.
 4. If V_ratio <= 1, undelegate target amount from each validator. (happy path)
 5. Set target_ratio = 1, amount_remaining_to_unbond = amount
 6. While greatest V_ratio > target_ratio: